ContainerSolutions/dcos-ansible-packet/README.md

 ## Prerequisites

-* Create 5 machines or cloud instances, 1 bootstrap, 1 master, 1 public agent and one more agents.
+* Create 5 machines or cloud instances, 1 bootstrap, 1 master and one more private agents.

 * Add their hostnames and IPs to `/etc/hosts`